quadespresso/playbook/README.md

 You might also want to consider (if you rebuild a lot) disabling host key checking by enabling the line:

 host_key_checking = False

+The file ansible.cfg in the current directory has been provided for this purpose, and should automatically be read when you execute ansible-playbook.
+If you do not wish to use this file, rename it or comment out the lines in the file.